The Purpose of E-Check

 Gray-market vehicles are tested by their model year because the importer chose to either bring the vehicle into compliance with U.S. standards or to receive waivers and accept the stipulated conditions when the vehicle was brought to the U.S. Gray-market vehicles are required to meet the same emissions standards as a U.S.-certified version of the vehicle from the same year.
 If the U.S. EPA-certified version of this vehicle has a catalytic converter, the gray-market vehicle will be required to have a catalytic converter (or sealing gas cap, air pump and air system, evaporative system, etc.).
 If there is no U.S. EPA-certified version, the vehicle shall, at a minimum, have a catalytic converter and a sealing gas cap if the manufacturer used that strategy on a comparable, same-year U.S. EPA-certified model that fits the same vehicle class.
 If the vehicle has no comparable U.S. version, U.S. EPA shall be consulted as to whether a catalytic converter would have been installed on the vehicle upon importation to conformity with federal emissions requirements.

-For further information on gray-market vehicles, please visit the following websites:
+For more information about gray-market vehicles, please visit the following websites:

 Self-assembled vehicles and kit cars